 Studio Acoustics As Art

-If recording studios were animals, then it wouldn’t be remiss to call the Analog Factory a honey badger.
-Tucked in a discreet industrial building in the sleepy estate of Woodlands, the Analog Factory, can at times feel out of place in utilitarian Singapore.
-Rising up at a time when recording studios worldwide are closing down, The Analog Factory represents a new wave of optimism and non-conformance, clawing back against an institutional economic machine.
+If recording studios were animals, then The Analog Factory would be a honey badger.
+Tucked in a discreet industrial building in the sleepy estate of Woodlands, The Analog Factory can, at times, feel out of place in utilitarian Singapore.
+Rising up at a time when recording studios worldwide are closing down, The Analog Factory represents a new wave of optimism and non-conformance–clawing back against an institutional economic machine.

-Indie, young and run by an owner who gives himself 100% to his venture, The Analog Factory’s modus operandi was to provide the best for their clients.
-Equipped with an AMS Neve Genesys console at its core, the studio combined the flexibility of digital recording while harkening back to an era where warmth and colour were highly prized.
-Unlike most Singapore studios, which focused on producing pop numbers with dry and clinical studio acoustics, The Analog Factory demanded that the space be designed to to capture the raw feel of musical performance, ambiance included.
-The studio was envisioned to be able to record both pop numbers and small ensembles alike.
+Indie, young, and run by an owner who fully dedicates himself to his venture, The Analog Factory aims to provide the best for their clients.
+Equipped with an AMS Neve Genesys console at its core, the studio combines the flexibility of digital recording with an era where warmth and colour were highly prized.
+Unlike most studios in Singapore which focus on producing pop numbers with dry and clinical studio acoustics, The Analog Factory demands and directs the design of the space to capture the raw feel of musical performance, ambiance included.
+The studio was specifically envisioned to enable the recording of both pop numbers and small ensembles alike.

 Top Performance and Design

-As the Acoustical Consultant and Studio Designer, Soundzipper had the task of creating a one of a kind acoustical environment for The Analog Factory.
-The studio was to be composed of 4 areas:
+As the Acoustical Consultant and Studio Designer, Soundzipper was tasked with creating a one-of-a-kind acoustical environment for The Analog Factory.
+The studio was to be composed of four areas:

-The owner had simple requirements: the studio must have unique acoustics and must sound good.
+The owner had simple requirements: the studio needed to have unique acoustics and also sound good.

 The Control Room

-A Reflection Free Zone (RFZ) paradigm was adopted.
-Wood wool panels, resonant bass traps, fabric panels and acoustic diffusors were used to create an accurate monitoring environment.
+A Reflection Free Zone (RFZ) paradigm was adopted for the control room.
+Wood wool panels, resonant bass traps, fabric panels, and acoustic diffusors were used to create an accurate monitoring environment.
 The studio walls were shaped to direct early reflections away from the engineer.
-Side wall panels were then covered in an acoustically transparent aluminum metal mesh providing a degree of coherence to the look of the studio.
+Side wall panels were then covered in an acoustically transparent aluminum metal mesh, providing a degree of coherence to the look of the studio.

 The Live Room

-Design consisted of timber slat resonators with insulation spaced 150mm from the studio walls.
+The design consisted of timber slat resonators with insulation spaced 150 mm from the studio walls.
 A clear coat of varnish was applied to the planks to reduce their high frequency absorption.
-A canopy system composed of Woodwool panels was introduced and designed to allow variation in acoustics across the length of the room.
-These panels were hung at different heights and angles allowing variation of ambience of the space.
+A canopy system composed of wood wool panels was introduced and designed to allow variation in acoustics across the length of the room.
+These panels were hung at different heights and angles–allowing a variation of ambience in the space.
 Velour curtains were then introduced to allow additional acoustic control.

 The Lounge Area

-Contrastingly, the Lounge area, had little to no acoustical treatment done.
-This proved to be a boon as its concrete screed floor and painted walls doubled as an echo chamber where special ambience could be recorded.
+Contrastingly, the lounge area had little to no acoustical treatment done.
+The room needed no further enhancements since its screed floor and painted walls already doubled as an echo chamber where special ambience could be recorded.

 Acoustical isolation and soundproofing was also important for the studio.
-This was accomplished between the Live Room and Control Room by the use of acoustical partitions up to 400mm in thickness.
-A sound lock between the Live Room and the Lounge Area was created with a pair of acoustic doors.
-The sum total of these efforts resulted in a studio well equipped to capture the magic of music; a new beginning for sound in recording.
+This was accomplished in the live room and control room through the use of acoustical partitions up to 400 mm in thickness.
+A sound lock between the live room and the lounge area was also created with a pair of acoustic doors.
+All in all, these efforts resulted in a well-equipped studio excellently capturing the magic of music; a new beginning for sound in recording.